 Our Wildlife Removal Specialists have been expertly trained in Critter Removal and we are ready to take on whatever animal control need you may have!
 We are experts when it comes to getting rid of pesky animal issues in the humane and most safe manner possible.
 Our Techs are equipped to manage any type of creature, pest and wildlife removal issue including armadillo removal and management, bat removal and control, squirrel removal and management, raccoon removal and raccoon control, snake removal and snake control, skunk removal and management, bird removal and management and many more hassle critters.
 Along with animal removal and management, our specialists can assist you with Dead Animal Removal and Animal Exclusion Services, Wildlife repair work, live animal trapping, Damaged Insulation Replacing and Attic Restoration Services.

 We will inspect and identify animal tracks distinctive to each creature so we can find out exactly what species of wildlife you are dealing with and come up with the most comprehensive plan for removal and exclusion work.
 If you've got a peculiar track that you simply can't ID, you always have the option to e-mail us!
 We'll do our best to assist you in determining which type of creature that's causing you troubles.
 Wildlife services comprise Rodent Removal, Bird Control, Bird Clean-Up, Nest Removal, Dead Animal Removal, and other wildlife management issues including live animal Trapping, exclusion work, attic treatments, and attic insulation restorations.
 If you've got a wildlife problem, give a call to our team of animal control specialists.
+If you have a Daytona termite problem, we can refer you to pest control in your area.
 Let us have a look at easy remedies from critter removal to entire home and attic restoration.
 Locating an accredited, professional Animal removal specialist is only a click away.
 Simply choose your location and call your local office for immediate wildlife help!

 Have you ever awakened to find that your beautiful yard is covered in small holes like polo divots?
 Maybe you have noticed a grapefruit size hole in the corner of your home or deck?
 Chances are these holes were the work of an armored mammal known for its digging, the armadillo.
 Armadillos are a non-native species that for the last fifty plus years has been taking over the south eastern United States.
 Armadillos have made their way north from Mexico into Texas and across the Gulf Coast into Florida.
 This animal is even adapting to colder climates previously out of its range.
 We have been seeing them recently move farther and farther north.
 Some blame global warming and some blame population size; either way, they have recently been found in places where they were never seen before.